rockdaboot/wget2/docs/wget2_manual.md

 * --follow-ftp

   Follow FTP links from HTML documents.
-Without this option, Wget will ignore all the FTP links.
+Without this option, Wget2 will ignore all the FTP links.

 * --follow-tags=list

-  Wget has an internal table of HTML tag / attribute pairs that it considers when looking for linked documents during a recursive retrieval.
+  Wget2 has an internal table of HTML tag / attribute pairs that it considers when looking for linked documents during a recursive retrieval.
 If a user wants only a subset of those tags to be considered, however, he or she should be specify such tags in a comma-separated list with this option.